Calendar of Events

 Then for almost 3 years Keith worked as a technology and business consultant, assisting many of the major industry names and being Technology Editor for an Industry magazine for part of that time.

-from 2017 to 2019 he was Global Sales Director of the leading X-ray manufacturer.
-Recently reverting to a Consultancy role allowing him more freedom to pursue other projects, including i4.0.
+From 2017 to 2019, he was Global Sales Director of the leading X-ray manufacturer.
+Recently he reverted to a Consultancy role, allowing him more freedom to pursue other projects, including i4.0.

 He was Chairman of the SMART Group for 11 years and is now Chairman of the recently formed SMTA Europe, last year he was presented with the SMTA International Leadership award.